nguyenvukhang/dots/readme.md

 -> UUID
 ```

-create a file `lockscreen.png` which has the exact same dimensions as
+Create a file `lockscreen.png` which has the exact same dimensions as
 your device resolution (top-left apple icon > About This Mac >
 Displays).

 Put it at
 ```
 /Library/Caches/Desktop Pictures/<UUID>/lockscreen.png
 ```

-### launch terminal faster
+### Launch terminal faster

 On the first launch after startup, `xcodebuild` takes a good few
 seconds to run before the interactive shell loads.